ajs-voices/once-upon-a-dream/scenes/068-leaving.md

 "I never want to, Alex."
 I stepped away and leaned lazily against the sink counter.
 "I thought we were past this?"

 "Me too.
 But you're leaving.
 You're going someplace even worse than here, were sex **is** the main attraction.
 You are going to be surrounded by people who want to get down and dirty, who are into the things you are into.
 Where does that leave me?"
 Alex shoved his hands through his hair and pulled in his lips in fustration.
 I dropped my eyes and stared at the floor.
-It didn't matter now that I was standing their naked.
+It didn't matter now that I was standing there naked.
 After a few moments of strained silence Alex added.
 "I know you offered to stay.
 But you can't miss this oppurtunity because of me.
 I won't let you do what I did.
 My life could have been a whole lot different than it is now.
 I don't want you to have regrets because of me."

 I sighed.
 "I will never regret you, Alex."
 I grabbed my clothes and walked into the bedroom.